CodeJamboree/replace-tags/README.md

 // Output: John Doe
 ```

+## Changelog

+For the latest changes, updates, and improvements to this project, please refer to the [Changelog](CHANGELOG.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.